anteater/anteater/README.md

 It is especially useful at ensuring that elements used in a staging / development enviroment don't find there way into a production enviroment.

-Let's take a look at an example:
+Let's take a look at some examples:

 ```
 apprun: